 There are cash machines everywhere in Portugal – finding somewhere to draw out money is rarely a problem, even in the smallest towns.

-As well as at banks, you can also find ATMs inside most supermarkets, shopping centres etc.
+ATMs can also be found inside most supermarkets, shopping centres etc.

 If you’re on a tight budget, Portugal is a good place to come.
 Prices vary depending whether you’re in an out-of-the-way provincial town or busy tourist trap but even at the higher end of the scale things are generally a lot cheaper than in places like the UK or France.

-Below are a few examples of café prices to give you an idea of costs:
+Below are a few examples of (non-tourist) café prices to give you an idea of costs:

 - Small black coffee – 60-80c